WOULD JESUS HAVE DIED FOR JUST THE ONE?

 We know that God’s love for us is immeasurable… a love beyond compare… a love that can never be found in this world.
 We understand that He personally cares for each one of us.
 He is deeply involved in every detail of our lives.
 His intimate knowledge of our joys, our struggles, our triumphs and our tears is limitless.
 His abiding presence with us by His Spirit shows that we are His own.

 “God loves each of us as if there were only one of us.” – St. Augustine

-God places the highest value upon us.
-We are His creation, the culmination of His created works.
+God places the highest value on us.
+We are His creation… the culmination of His created works.
 We are so valuable that He created us in His image.
 We are a reflection of Him.
 Out of His great love for us, Jesus laid down His life so that all mankind could live.
 We didn’t just happen to be part of the bargain.
 He came to save us personally because of His deep love for us individually.
-Perhaps, then, He would have died for just the one.
+Perhaps then, He would have died for just the one.

 “Do not cite the Deep Magic to me, Witch.
 I was there when it was written.” – Aslan

 Aslan confers privately with the White Witch.
-When the two emerge from their council, the Witch appears pleased as Aslan announces that she has renounced her claim upon Edmund’s life.
-The Narnians rejoice at the news.
+When the two emerge from their council, the Witch appears pleased as Aslan announces that she has renounced her claim on Edmund’s life.
+The Narnians rejoice at the news… unaware of Aslan’s fate.
 Aslan is somber, for he has agreed to sacrifice his life for that of the young boy.
 Just as Christ died in obedience to His Father, so Aslan dies in obedience to the higher laws of the Deep Magic.